jupegarnica/garn-validator/README.md

 # Features

+- Supports checking primitives or objects with schemas
 - Ultra light and **fast**  with **0 dependencies**
-- Support for checking primitives or  objects with schemas
 - Easy to use and simple to learn but powerful
 - 5 behaviors (`isValid`, `isValidOrThrow`, `isValidOrLogAllErrors`, `isValidOrLog` and `hasErrors`)
 - Works with ESModules or CommonJS from **Node** 10.x or **Deno**